slashlan/deploy-impact-22-openedu-e/README.md

 - Ontology extensions:  Recommender-based ontology design for discovery of new topics, implementing conceptualization of how to expand the ontology by including learning paths, ratings etc, and adding user-reviewing functionalities to the platform.

-- A/B Testing: Experiments for assessing multiple website alternatives by users for statistical analysis to further refine the user journey.

 - NLP: Introducing the algorithmic user-based recommendation for more targeted suggestions.

 ## Prerequisites